The Sign of Death

-The Sign of Death (El signo de la muerte) is a 1939 Mexican film directed by Chano Urueta and starring Cantinflas and Carlos Orellana.
+The Sign of Death (El signo de la muerte) is a 1939 Mexican film directed by Chano Urueta and starring Mario Moreno «Cantinflas» and Carlos Orellana.
 The film is part of Cantinflas's early starring roles where he teamed up with Manuel Medel.

 Plot

 The film begins with the following text on the screen:

 "And white and bearded men will come from the sea to devastate these kingdoms and the temples will collapse and the immortal gods will sleep until the day that the last descendant of Quetzalcoatl manages to offer to the gods the hearts of four predestined maidens.
 That day of glory the hearts of white men will dry up and the son of Quetzalcóatl will reign over all his subjects."